Adubedat/ft_turing/README.md

 # ft_turing
-Creation of a turing machine / universal turing machine
+Creation of an universal turing machine

 We were two on this project.